 Speed Of The RAM

 The speed of your RAM is measured in MHz and it relates to how fast the information is sent from your DDR RAM chips to the CPU.
-The higher the frequency, the faster it transfers – so for example 1600Mhz is better than 1333mhz because it’s sending information quicker (1333mhz sends it every 333 millionths of a second and 1600mhz sends that same data ever 250 millionths!
+The higher the frequency, the faster it transfers – so for example 1600Mhz is better than 1333mhz because it’s sending information quicker (1333mhz sends it every 333 millionths of a second and 1600mhz sends that same data every 250 millionths!
 So technically you get more done in 1 second with 1600mhz ram compared to 1333MHz.)

 Related reading: Best Gaming PC under 800.

 This term has two meanings; one related to memory and another related to processors.
-With memory timing, usually, when ordering your ram you’ll see numbers like CL7 or CL8 which represents the ratio between width and frequency (for example 7:8 is a common timing for ram).
+With memory timing, usually, when ordering your ram you’ll see numbers like CL7 or CL8 which represent the ratio between width and frequency (for example 7:8 is a common timing for ram).
 It’s not that important, but it basically means that your memory will have less time to do more work.
 The maximum you can go with this parameter would be 10:9, though the higher the number gets the more expensive it becomes and there usually isn’t that much performance gain – just better stability at higher clock speeds.

 So if you’re buying new RAM then make sure it has similar timings as your old RAM; otherwise, you may experience some instability.
 The most popular settings are usually 7-8-7 or 8-8-8 because most motherboards accept these two settings which usually offer the best performance.